korfriend/VizMotive-WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 - GetScene <br/>
 Returns a global scene instance.
 This is a convenience feature for simple applications that need a single scene.
 The RenderPath3D will use the global scene by default, but it can be set to a custom scene if needed.
 - LoadModel() <br/>
 There are two flavours to this.
 One of them immediately loads into the global scene.
-The other loads into a custom scene, which is usefult to manage the contents separately.
+The other loads into a custom scene, which is useful to manage the contents separately.
 This function will return an Entity that represents the root transform of the scene - if the attached parameter was true, otherwise it will return INVALID_ENTITY and no root transform will be created.
+- LoadModel2() <br/>
+This is an alternative usage of LoadModel, which lets you give the root entity ID as a parameter.
+Apart from that, it works the same way as LoadModel(), just that attachments will be made to your specified root entity.
+- Intersects(Ray/Capsule/Sphere, filterMask, layerMask, lod) <br/>
+Intersection function with scene entities and primitives.
+You can specify various settings to filter intersections.
+The filterMask lets you specify an engine-defined type enum bitmask combination, so you can choose to intersect with objects, and/or colliders, and various specifications.
+The layerMask lets you filter the intersections with layer bits, where binary OR of the parameter and entity layers will decide active entities.
+The lod parameter lets you force a lod level for meshes.
 - Pick <br/>
 Allows to pick the closest object with a RAY (closest ray intersection hit to the ray origin).
 The user can provide a custom scene or layermask to filter the objects to be checked.
 - SceneIntersectSphere <br/>